 This is a common system that’s been around for a long time.
 The e-brake cable attaches to a lever which pushes the secondary brake shoe against the brake drum to lock the drum in place.

 The cost to replace the e-brake system on a vehicle with this kind of system is the same as the cost to replace the rear brakes.
 On average, that cost is about $200.
 Sometimes a non-functioning e-brake can be remedied by a simple adjustment, which costs about $50, or about a half hour of labor, on most vehicles.

 The drum brakes have a self-adjuster that is supposed to keep the shoes in proper clearance so that both the brakes and the e-brakes work.
 Assuming the brakes are in acceptable condition, the things that can go wrong with the e-brake system are limited to e-brake cable problems.
 Others are issues with the star adjusting mechanism and hardware.

-Using $100 an hour as a labor rate, some examples of the replacement costs on some common vehicles with rear drum brakes incorporating the e-brake system are as follows:
+Using $100 an hour as a labor rate, some specific examples of the replacement costs on some common vehicles with rear drum brakes incorporating the e-brake system are as follows:

 - For a 2004 Toyota Tacoma with a 3.4-liter engine